storesafe/cordova-sqlite-storage/README.md

 # Unit test(s)

-For issue #4, unit testing is done in `test-www/index.html`.
-To run the test(s) yourself please copy `test-www/index.html` along with the `test-www/lib` subdirectory into the `www` directory of your iOS Cordova project and make sure you have SQLitePlugin completely installed (JS, Objective-C, and plugin registered).
+Unit testing is done in `test-www/index.html`.
+To run the test(s) yourself please copy the files from `test-www` (`index.html`, `qunit-1.5.0.js`, & `qunit-1.5.0.css`) into the `www` directory of your iOS Cordova project and make sure you have SQLitePlugin completely installed (JS, Objective-C, and plugin registered).

-In case problems I hope the unit tests can help us to reproduce, demonstrate, and verify the solution of these problems.

 Extra Usage
 ===========